 - Priorities and responsibilities: Once couples marry, life is no longer about each other.
 They have to take care of each other’s families, nurture their children and work for a better future.
 Amidst all this, escaping into the lovey-dovey world is a luxury which most couples can’t afford

-Now that we saw why couples face problems after marriage, let us take a look at the eight most common problems that every marital couple faces.
+Now that we saw why couples face problems after marriage, let us take a look at the eight most common problems that every married couple faces.

 Related reading: 9 simple things that can divorce-proof your marriage